sagemath/sagewiki_to_gh-2022-10-10/days68.md

 == Weather Info: ==

-If you click here you should get a 10-day forecast: http://www.weather.com/weather/tenday/l/98232:4:US
+If you click here you should get a 10-day forecast (hint: it's PERFECT): http://www.weather.com/weather/tenday/l/98232:4:US

 == The Website of the Island: ==